harveysandiego/swg-prepare/README.md

 Original Guide by Tekohswg

-Modified by RezecNoble - Designed for Debian 11 and Debian based distros
+Modified by RezecNoble - Designed for Oracle Linux